Yaffle/QuadraticSieveFactorization/README.md

 # Usage notes:
 * Do not call for the **prime numbers**.
 It may hang for them.
 Check if the number is prime instead.
 * Do not call for the **[perfect powers](https://en.wikipedia.org/wiki/Perfect_power)**. it may hang for them.
 Check if the number is a perfect power instead.
-* Do not call for the **numbers with a small factor**, it is as slow as for semiprimes for them.
+* Do not call for the **numbers with a small factor**, it is as slow as for semiprimes with similar factor size for them.
 Try other algorithms to check for small factors instead.
 * The returned value is a some factor, not necessary prime.

 See https://www.rieselprime.de/ziki/Factorization for the more detailed usage notes.